SIMONNNNNNNNNN/G-Hack/README.md

 8. For those files in this repo that existing in CodeIgniter, just overwrite them.
 9. Composer info coming soon.

 ## Competitor's Guide
+A competitor is able to register events, challenge, project and team in this site.
+The routine of participating the
+competition:
+1. create a team in dashboard.
+2. find a competition event in Event page, and register it.
+3. create a project for the competition in dashboard.
+4. In challenge page, find interested challenges to register under the project.

 ## Organiser's Guide
+In order to start the whole project and create an admin account, you have to register an account in the site.
+To get higher privilege for the first admin account, you have to modify the privilege via database.
+Because the current implementation about privilege is that privilege system is available for admin users.
+But new accounts are initialised with team member's privilege.
+Once you have an admin account, you can manage users' privilege in dashboard.
+Also, there are a number of functions could be done in the dashboard.
+In the default page of dashboard, admin users are able to create events, challenges, datasets, volunteering positions.
+In terms of profile, admin users are able to change profile information in profile tab.
+In volunteering tab, admin users can approve or reject volunteering applications.
+In Manage Users tab, admin users are able to give different level of privileges to users.

+## volunteer's Guide
+For those people interested in being a volunteer in GovHack, just register an account.
+In dashboard, click Volunteering tab, from where you can see current available volunteering positions.
+Choose the one you interested in, click apply and fill out the form.
+In the dashboard index page, you can find your application status, when admin users approved your application.
+The status will be approved or rejected.

 ## Database